smartiniOnGitHub/fastify-example/README.md

 if a `.env` file is found in project root, all its contents will be loaded into environmental variables.
 Supported variables:
+- `FASTIFY_OPTIONS`, set Fastify main options at startup, as a JSON string; to change logging level for example use something like: `{ "logger": { "level": "debug" } }' and to remove logging for example use: '{ }'
 - `HTTP_PORT`, set default HTTP port for the server
 - `HTTP_ADDRESS`, set default HTTP address for the server
 - `NATS_SERVER_URL`, set the URL for the NATS server (if enabled), or plugin default